mozilla-services/cliquet/docs/resource.rst

 * ``/articles?not_status=0``

 :note:
-    Will return an error if an attribute is unknown.
+    Will return an error if a field is unknown.

 :note:
     The ``Last-Modified`` response header will always be the same as